-- Review the prerequisites and considerations for allocating CPUs, memory, storage, and network resources to the VM, as listed in Planning Virtual Machine Resources as well as Virtual Machine Recommendations and Limits. - You can create VMs that run supported guest operating systems, as described in .
+- Review the prerequisites and considerations for allocating CPUs, memory, storage, and network resources to the VM, as listed in Planning Virtual Machine Resources as well as Virtual Machine Recommendations and Limits. - You can create VMs that run supported guest operating systems and boot interfaces, as described in Tested Guest Operating Systems.